Juanan4290/lendingClubLoanAnalysis/README.md

 - __Linux shell__: Shell was used mainly to manage files and run scripts.
 - __R__: It was used as a first quick approach to the project and to perform some hypothesis tests.
-- __Python__ for the Exploratory Data Analysis and the modelling phase. __Jupyter Notebooks__ were used as first exploration to the data and to the model hyperparametrizations over the sample data set and __Spyder__ IDE for souce code implementation.
+- __Python__ for the Exploratory Data Analysis and the modeling phase. __Jupyter Notebooks__ were used as first exploration to the data and to the model hyperparametrizations over the sample data set and __Spyder__ IDE for source code implementation.
 Python was also used to deploy prediction system as API. __Anaconda__ distribution was used for creating workflows and keeping the dependencies separated out.
+- __Tableau__ for visualization main results of the models.

 __Main Libraries__: